TissUUmaps/TissUUmaps/README.md

    > :warning: Remember that Flask is running on a built-in development server (`flask run`) and should not be used in production.
 If you want to deploy FlaskTissUUmaps on a production server, please read https://flask.palletsprojects.com/en/1.1.x/tutorial/deploy/ or any similar tutorial.

 ## Image format
-FlaskTissUUmaps allows to visualize all images from a folder and sub-folders in TissUUmaps.
-By using a minimal deepzoom server, FlaskTissUUmaps removes the need for creating DZI files of every image.
+TissUUmaps allows to visualize all images from a folder and sub-folders in the TissUUmaps viewer.
+By using a minimal deepzoom server, TissUUmaps removes the need for creating DZI files of every image.

-FlaskTissUUmaps can read whole slide images in any format recognized by the [OpenSlide library](https://openslide.org/api/python/#openslide-python):
+TissUUmaps can read whole slide images in any format recognized by the [OpenSlide library](https://openslide.org/api/python/#openslide-python):
  * Aperio (.svs, .tif)
  * Hamamatsu (.ndpi, .vms, .vmu)
  * Leica (.scn)